kingzamzon/docs/docs/intro/whatIsLitProtocol.md

 # What is Lit Protocol

 Lit Protocol is distributed cryptography for encryption, compute, and programmable signing.
-As  a generalizable key management layer, Lit providers developers with a comprehensive toolkit for managing sovereign identities on the open Web.
+As  a generalizable key management layer, Lit provides developers with a comprehensive toolkit for managing sovereign identities on the open Web.

 ## Core Functionality